thalestas/boot-and-compile-process/readme.md

-# Linux Compilation and Boot Process
+# Linux Build and Boot Process
 This repository describe how to compile bootloader, linux kernel and busybox to Raspberry Pi and BeagleBone.

 ## Toolchain